HEY SEVEN SISTERS I WANNA SEE U STAND UP

 elizabeth, on the barnard english department, which she knew intimately in her youth.

-Anonymous asked: Hello!
+Anonymous said: Hello!
 Well I don't know if this is weird or anything but I've been really looking into applying to Barnard and I just wanted to know if I would be a good place for someone who wants to major in English? :)

 Barnard’s English department is very good and very tough and a lot of people major in English.
 Several of them follow me, so does anyone have anything to say re: Barnard English?